Pozières / Mouquet Farm, the Somme Valley, France, July-September 1916

 - By 7 August, 2 Div had suffered 6849 casualties, again mostly due to the incessant bombardment by the Germans.
 It was relieved by the 4th Division.

 The immediate vicinity of the Windmill was particularly strewn with South Australian sacrifice.
 The 27th Battalion actually captured the Windmill due to their position in the 2nd Division attack.
 They held it in the face of ferocious shelling, and were relieved in place by the 48th Battalion, which reported when they were relieving the 27th that there was no one left alive in the forward positions.
-They too were subjected to horrendous shelling to the extent that the Commander, Lieutenant Colonel Raymond Leane, refused to put two companies forward as directed by the Brigade Commander, believing quite rightly that they would likely all become casualties.
+They too were subjected to horrendous shelling.
+In anticipation of this, the Commanding Officer, Lieutenant Colonel Raymond Leane, refused to put two companies forward as directed by the Brigade Commander, believing quite rightly that they would likely all become casualties.
 Instead he put two platoons forward, and a series of forward posts.

-The 48th Battalion's experience at Pozieres is described in detail in an excellent narrative HERE (www.ww1westernfront.gov.au)
+The 48th Battalion's experience at Pozières is described in detail in an excellent narrative HERE (anzacportal.dva.gov.au)

 One of the forward posts was held by Sergeant David Twining and nine men.
 After ferocious shelling and several German counterattacks, and surrounded by his dead and wounded colleagues, Twining sent a walking wounded man back to the battalion command post with a message; "I am the only unwounded man left.
 I have the Lewis Gun.
 Do you still want me to hold the position?".
 He and what was left of his men were retrieved.
 Twining was wounded in the process.
 For their action in holding the Post, Sergeant David Twining and Private Hugh Davoren were awarded the Military Medal.
 The Lewis Gunner, Private Charles Tognini, wounded in both legs and an arm, had beaten off a series of attacks before becoming incapacitated.
 He was awarded the Distinguished Conduct Medal.